landonhughes/Django-Starter-Template/ReadMe.md

 ## Environment Setup

 1. Create a .gitignore file and use the template from [https://www.toptal.com/developers/gitignore/api/django](https://www.toptal.com/developers/gitignore/api/django) .
 2. Create a new .env file.
-Copy the template `.env.template` and paste it into your new .env file.
+Copy what is in `.env.template` and paste it into your new .env file.
 3. Fill in the placeholder values with information from the previous steps.
 4. Leave `ENGINE` alone.
 Make sure HOST is `localhost` (for development purposes).
 Change the PORT number to 5432.
 This is the default port for postgres.
 5. For the secret key, copy the value in `settings.py` and put that value into the .env file.